- Rider Info

 - Photo and Video

 The Portland Streetcar was designed to fit the scale and traffic patterns of the neighborhoods through which it travels.
 The first 10 streetcar vehicles, manufactured by Skoda-Inekon in Plzen of the Czech Republic, are 2.46 meters (about 8 feet) wide and 20 meters long (about 66 feet), about 10 inches narrower and 1/3 the length of a MAX (TriMet´s light rail system) double car train.
-An additional 7 vehicles from United Streetcar of Clackamas, Oregon will be added to the fleet.
-The seven vehicles, 6 production streetcars and 1 prototype streetcar, are the same size as the original 10 vehicles.
+An additional 6 vehicles from United Streetcar of Clackamas, Oregon have been added to the fleet.
+The six vehicles, 5 production streetcars and 1 prototype streetcar, are the same size as the original 10 vehicles.
 They run in mixed traffic and, except at platform stops, accommodate existing curbside parking and loading.
 The Portland Streetcar is owned and operated by the City of Portland.
 During construction, neighborhood disruption was minimized.
 A unique shallow 12-inch deep track slab design reduced the construction time and utility relocations.
 Maneuverability of the shorter and narrower streetcar vehicles has allowed the 8-foot wide track slab to be fitted to existing grades, limiting the scope of street and sidewalk reconstruction.

 Streetcars run on a 14.7-mile system made up of two lines.
 The first, the NS Line, runs on an 8.0-mile continuous loop (4.0-mile in each direction) from Legacy Good Samaritan Hospital at NW 23rd Avenue, on Lovejoy and Northrup, through the Pearl District and on 10th and 11th Avenues, Portland State University, SW River Parkway & Moody (RiverPlace), SW Moody and Gibbs in the South Waterfront District where it connects with the Portland Aerial Tram to a terminus at SW Lowell and Bond.
 The second, the CL Line, runs on a 9.3-mile continuous loop (4.65-mile in each direction) from SW Market in downtown, along 10th and 11th Avenues, through the Pearl District, across the Broadway Bridge and on Broadway, Weidler, 7th, Grand and MLK connecting the Rose Quarter, Lloyd District, Convention Center and Central Eastside to OMSI.
 Both lines serve 10th and 11th Avenues from Market to the Pearl District.